Best Pepper Mills

 To begin, we closely examined each mill's construction quality.
 Six of the pepper mills tested are wood, a classic choice for pepper mills.
 Two are plastic, and one is glass and metal.
-Not surprisingly, the wooden mills which cost more had a better quality than the plastic mills.
-The Fletchers' Mill Border Grill is handcrafted of solid cherry, and features a removable mechanism allowing you to clean it thoroughly on the inside, the only mill tested with this feature.
-The Oxo Good Grips Radial Grinder left our testers wanting in terms of quality, the door came off its hinge while filling, causing us to have to pull it back into place.
+To no surprise, the more expensive wooden mills had a better quality than the plastic mills.
+The Fletchers' Mill Border Grill is handcrafted of solid cherry and features a removable mechanism allowing you to clean it thoroughly on the inside, the only mill tested with this feature.
+The Oxo Good Grips Radial Grinder left our testers wanting in terms of quality; while filling, the door came off its hinge, causing us to have to pull it back into place.
 We also struggled to get the door closed after filling the grinder, which are issues we did not encounter with other grinders.

-Next, we ground pepper in various grind sizes to determine the blades sharpness.
+Next, we ground pepper in various grind sizes to determine the sharpness of the blades.
 We found mills with hardened steel blades to grind the black peppercorns faster and more consistently than those with a ceramic blade.
 The Peugeot Paris u'Select and Cole and Mason Derwent Grinder stand out for how quickly and efficiently they grind.
 Both mills easily and quickly crush the peppercorns resulting in a very consistent grind.

 A pet peeve of many pepper mill owners is if the mill leaks pepper after use.
 Mills such as the Kitchen-GO Grinder and Oxo Good Grips Radial Grinder come with a cap to catch loose pepper.
 However, this is also one more thing to keep track of.
-After grinding we set each mill down on the cutting board and the light-colored counter to see how much pepper leaked out.
-The Trudeau Seville 10-Inch left the most pepper residue on the cutting board after use making it a poor choice for use at the dining table.
+We set each mill down on the cutting board and the light-colored counter to see how much pepper leaked out after grinding.
+The Trudeau Seville 10-Inch left the most pepper residue on the cutting board after use, which makes it a poor choice for use at the dining table.
 The Fletchers' Mill Border Grill, Kuhn Rikon Ceramic, and Peugeot Paris u'Select all had minimal pepper residue after use.

 Lastly, we weighed how many ounces of peppercorns each mill held.
-The *Kitchen-GO Grinder holds the most peppercorns at 3.7 ounces, meaning it will be quite some time before you need to refill this mill.
+Holding the most peppercorns at 3.7 ounces was the *Kitchen-GO Grinder.
+This larger capacity means it will be quite some time before you need to refill this mill.
 The Kuhn Rikon Ceramic holds 2.4 ounces of peppercorns, despite its sleek design.
-Despite looking large, the Fletchers' Mill Border Grill only held .6 ounces of peppercorns, the smallest amount in our testing, meaning more frequent refills, which should be a consideration for someone who uses their pepper mill on a daily basis.
+While it looks large, the Fletchers' Mill Border Grill only held .6 ounces of peppercorns, the smallest amount in our testing, which means more frequent refills.
+For someone who uses their pepper mill daily, this should be a consideration.

-Being able to select the grind size and have a consistent grind is an important feature in a pepper mill.
-To test each pepper mill's grind size, we ground our black peppercorns, starting with a fine grind and working our way to a coarse grind and repeating the process three times.
+An important feature of a pepper mill is the ability to select the grind size and having a consistent grind.
+To test each pepper mill's grind size, we ground our black peppercorns, starting with a fine grind and working our way to a coarse grind, then repeated the process three times.
 All of our pepper mills advertise an adjustable grind size.
-However, our testing proved that not all had much variation between the fine and coarse grind size, nor was the grind size consistent amongst the grinders.
+Our testing, however, proved that not all had much variation between the fine and coarse grind size, nor was the grind size consistent amongst the grinders.

 The pepper mills had two types of grind size selectors, a dial with preset grind sizes and those without preset settings.
 TheCole and Mason Derwent Grinder, Peugeot Paris u'Select, and Zassenhaus Speyer Beech Mill all feature six preset grind size settings ranging from fine to coarse.

-The Peugeot Paris u'Select has the most consistent grid size of all the mills we tested.
+Of all the mills we tested, the Peugeot Paris u'Select has the most consistent grind size.
 It features their u'Select mechanism, which stays firmly in place.
-It's case hardened steel grind mechanism is two-stage, which first cracks and then grinds the peppercorns resulting in an incredibly consistent grind.
-It also dispenses a nice amount of pepper during each turn, allowing for more control over the quantity of pepper for a dish.
+Its case hardened steel grind mechanism is two-stage, which first cracks and then grinds the peppercorns resulting in an incredibly consistent grind.
+During each turn, it also dispenses a nice amount of pepper that allows for more control over the quantity of pepper for a dish.

 We found the fine setting on the Cole and Mason Derwent Grinder to come out much more clumped in comparison to the Peugeot, whose design it is most similar to.
-The grinder was also prone to periodically biding up, making it hard to turn.
+Periodically the grinder was also prone to bind up, making it hard to turn.

 The remaining six pepper mills grind size selector is either a top screw or on the bottom where the peppercorns come out.
-We found both of these designs to be imprecise, for two reasons.
+There were two reasons why we found both of these designs to be imprecise.
 First, we found it very difficult to get the same grind size after changing the grind size.
 Second, this design was prone to bind up with peppercorns, making it difficult to reduce the grind size back to fine from coarse.

 Despite having a top screw to adjust grind size, the UMIKAkitchen Wood Grinder produces a fine grind no matter the knob adjustment.
 We found the same to be true with the Kuhn Rikon Ceramic, whose dial is on the bottom and only produced a semi-fine grind regardless of being turned towards fine or coarse.

-The Zassenhaus Speyer Beech Mill is the biggest disappointment of all mills tested, especially given its price.
+The biggest disappointment of all mills tested was the Zassenhaus Speyer Beech Mill, especially given its price.
 On the first use, the mill gave us a consistent grind as we adjusted the preset grind size from fine (one) to coarse (six).
-However, once we tried to turn the dial back to fine, we found the initial grind size was more of a four as the peppercorns had bound up in the grinding mechanism.
-Once, we got the grind size back to fine, we tried to repeat the process working out way back up to coarse, only to find the grind size remained fine and did not increase in size.
+But once we tried to turn the dial back to fine, we found the initial grind size was more of a four as the peppercorns had bound up in the grinding mechanism.
+Once we got the grind size back to fine, we tried to repeat the process, working our way back up to coarse, just to find the grind size remained fine and did not increase in size.

 Ease of Use

-Some pepper mills are easy to turn while others are much more difficult.
-In part, hand size and strength plays a role in this, which is why we have also taken this into consideration when determining the ease of use of the mill.
-We also considered the location of the grind size selector as an ease of use factor, as some mills are easier to adjust with wet or greasy hands.
+Some pepper mills are easy to turn, while others are much more difficult.
+In part, hand size and strength play a role in this, which is why we have also considered this when determining the ease of use of the mill.
+We also took into account the grind size selector's location as an ease of use factor, as some mills are easier to adjust with wet or greasy hands.

 As mentioned under the Grind metric, the pepper mills we tested either had a preset dial, top knob, or bottom dial to adjust the grind size.
 The Cole and Mason Derwent Grinder and Peugeot Paris u'Select both have the preset grind size dial located towards the base of the mill.
-To operate each, you simply twist the base, while holding the shaft.
-This design is easy to use even with wet or messy hands, and both are firmly in place once the grind size is selected.
+To operate each, you simply hold the shaft and twist the base.
+Even with wet or messy hands, this design is easy to use, and once the grind size is selected, both are firmly in place.

 Our testers found the shape of the knob on the Fletchers' Mill Border Grill to be quite easy to twist for both very small and large hands.
-Its grind size selector is a locking crown nut design, which according to the company allows for 33 grind sizes.
-While our testers were unable to discern 33 different grind sizes, we were able to obtain a variety of grinds from fine to coarse.
+Its grind size selector is a locking crown nut design, allows for 33 grind sizes, according to the manufacturer.
+While our testers were unable to discern 33 different grind sizes, we could produce a variety of grinds from fine to coarse.

-We found the pepper mills with a grind size dial on the bottom more difficult to operate with wet or messy hands from cooking, as your hands can leave moisture in the area, causing the pepper to clump as it comes out.
+We found the pepper mills with a grind size dial on the bottom to be more difficult to operate with wet or messy hands from cooking.
+Your hands can leave moisture in the area that causes the pepper to clump as it comes out.
 We testers found the Kitchen-GO Grinder to be very hard to hold and grind with greasy hands because the glass jar slipped as we held it.

 The Kuhn Rikon Ceramic is a unique design in that instead of rotating the head or a handle, you ratchet the handle from side to side.
-This design was the easiest to operate as it required little in terms of hand strength or dexterity.
+In terms of hand strength or dexterity, this design was the easiest to operate as it required little effort.
 However, the grind size selector knob is on the bottom, meaning wet or greasy hands will cause the pepper to clump as it comes out unless the area is completely dry and does not have a great variation in grind size.

 When considering the value of a pepper mill, we took into consideration the variety of grind sizes, its construction, and ease of use.

-The Peugeot Paris u'Select is of similar price to three of the pepper mills we tested.
-It has excellent value, despite costing more than some of the more affordable pepper mills we tested, due to its consistent grind size, overall quality, and ease of use.
+The Peugeot Paris u'Select is of a similar price to three of the pepper mills we tested.
+Despite costing more than some of the more affordable pepper mills we tested, it has excellent value due to its consistent grind size, overall quality, and ease of use.

 For those looking for a more affordable pepper mill, the Trudeau Seville 10-Inch is a solid choice.
-Its wood construction is easy to grind with and can grind peppercorns finely to semi-coarse, as we were never able to achieve a true coarse grind with it.
+Its wood construction is easy to grind with and can grind peppercorns finely to semi-coarse.
+We were never able to achieve a true coarse grind with it.

-When searching for the right pepper mill for you, consider if you want to adjust the grind size and if a coarse grind size is something you need.
-For those who use just fine ground pepper a less expensive mill will do the job.
-However, if you want a variety of grind sizes and the ability to adjust the grind size with messy hands, we recommend looking at some of the slightly more expensive models with either a top knob or preset grind size selector.
+When searching for the right pepper mill for you, consider if you want to adjust the grind size or if a coarse grind size is something you even need.
+For those who use just fine ground pepper, a less expensive mill will get the job done.
+However, if you want a variety of grind sizes and the ability to adjust the mill with messy hands, we recommend looking at some of the slightly higher end models with either a top knob or preset grind size selector.
 We hope our review helps you make an educated purchase decision for your next pepper mill.

 — Tara Reddinger-Adams